1. Home

 5. Reuse old linens by turning them into window treatments, like turning an old lace pillowcase into a cafe curtain, for example.

-6. An old quilt or coverlet can hang on a wall for a beautiful piece of wall art.window linen repurposed from a pillow case
+6. An old quilt or coverlet can hang on a wall as a beautiful piece of wall art.window linen repurposed from a pillow case

 Vintage linens are able to create a cozy, cohesive home.
 You can use them in any room in your house and can fit any design style and color scheme.